rickmoonex/gotigen/README.md

 <h1 align="center">GoTiGen</h1>

-A Go tool for generating type safe definitions of ThingsDB types, procedures, and enums
+A tool for generating Golang code based on Types, Procedures and Enums defined in ThingsDB.

 > [!WARNING]
 > This project is very much WIP